-In 1998, Kathy Witt was elected as Lexington’s first female Sheriff, and re-elected in 2002 and 2006.
-Today, Sheriff Witt remains one of 40 women Sheriffs serving our nation.
+In 1998, Kathy Witt was elected as Lexington’s first female Sheriff and remains serving the citizens today of Lexington-Fayette County as Fayette County Sheriff.
+Sheriff Witt is one of 40 women Sheriffs serving our nation.

 A Commonwealth of Kentucky Certified Peace Officer, Sheriff Witt has been instrumental in creating, managing and enforcing numerous crime-reduction and education programs that have made a lasting impact on the lives of citizens of Lexington.